 Unravel: Is 2019 the year where ‘Big data’ gives way to just ‘Data’, as the lines and technologies between the 2 become increasingly hard to separate.
 A data-pipeline is a data pipeline after all.

 TA: In the early days, there was confusion between big data and data warehousing.
 Data warehousing was the buzzword during the two decades prior, whereas big data became the hot trend more recently.
 A data warehouse is a central repository of integrated data – it is rigid and organized.
 A technology category, such as big data, is instead a means to store and manage large amounts of data – from many different sources, at a lower cost– to make better decisions and more accurate predictions.
-In short, big data technologies have been more efficient at processing today’s high-volume, highly varible data pipelines that continue to grow at ever increasing rates.
+In short, modern data stack technologies have been more efficient at processing today’s high-volume, highly variable data pipelines that continue to grow at ever increasing rates.